 Procedure for submitting a paper

-- There will be a deadline for applications that will normally be at least two months before the RaAM Conference or Seminar.
-For 2019, this will be 16th March 2019.
+- There will be a deadline for applications that will normally be at least two months before the RaAM Conference.

-- Applicants must submit their papers to the RaAM Prize Panel by the deadline and to the address provided, either in print (4 copies) or by pointing to a publicly accessible electronic version.
+- Applicants must submit their papers to the RaAM Prize Panel by the deadline and to the address provided, either as pdf attachments or by pointing to a publicly accessible electronic version.

 - Each application must be accompanied by: